ZupIT/beagle-docs/content/en/api/actions/navigate/resetapplication.md

 ## How to use it?

 Below is an example of a simple screen with a button that performs the ResetApplication action when clicked.
 To test it, just list the URL of the screen you want to create and click the button.
-The screen will be created in a new stack.
+The screen will be created in a new stack, and all other stacks will be destroyed

 {{< tabs id="T112" >}}
 {{% tab name="JSON" %}}